Increasing the impact of agri-food charities

 Prof. Graham Jellis - Chairman

-The Board meets every three months with the next meeting set for 19th January 2017.
+The Board meets every three months with the next meeting set for early 2023.

-Further information on AFCP, its objectives, operations and how it is funded is available in AFCP brochure.
+Further information on AFCP, its objectives, operations and how it is funded is available in AFCP leaflet.